medplum/medplum/packages/docs/docs/access/access-policies.md

 ### Resource Type

-The following access policy grants read/write access to the "Patient" resource type:
+The following access policy grants read/write access to _only_ the "Patient" resource type:

 ```json
 {